ronsamgeorge/fileSpellChecker/README.md

 # fileSpellChecker

-A bash Script to spellcheck the names of files in a folder
+A bash Script to spell check files in a folder

+File types supported : .txt , .md